dnebauer/vim-dn-md-utils/README.md

 attributes, and that all reference links are added to the end of the document prefixed with three spaces.

-This plugin does not assist with generation of output, but does provide a mapping, command and function for deleting output files and temporary output directories.
+This plugin leaves the bulk of output generation to [vim-pandoc](https://github.com/vim-pandoc/vim-pandoc), but does handle mobi generation since [pandoc](https://pandoc.org/) does not.
+In addition, this plugin provides a mapping, command and function for deleting output files and temporary output directories.
 Read the help file carefully before using this feature as it is potentially unsafe.
 By default, when buffers are deleted or vim exits, the user has an opportunity to delete output files/directories.
 This feature can be disabled.

 Provides a function and command for changing the pandoc `--highlight-style` setting by altering the pandoc compiler arguments defined by